Arizona sheriff denies targeting illegal immigrants by skin color

 PHOENIX (Reuters) - Veteran Arizona lawman Joe Arpaio, self-described as “America’s toughest sheriff,” denied on Tuesday that his deputies targeted people because of the color of their skin in a controversial crackdown on illegal immigration.

-Arpaio, sheriff of Arizona’s Maricopa County, was testifying in a class-action lawsuit that will test whether police can target illegal immigrants without racially profiling Hispanic citizens and legal residents.
+Arpaio, sheriff of Arizona’s Maricopa County, was testifying in a class-action lawsuit to test whether police can target illegal immigrants without racially profiling Hispanic citizens and legal residents.

 “We do not arrest people because of the color of their skin,” said Arpaio, speaking in a slightly hoarse voice due to a recent case of influenza.